-Similarly, one can use edge filtration functions $g:\E\to\R$ to define such a filtration.
-Similarly, by defining $\mathcal{E}_i=\{e_{jk}\in\mathcal{E}\mid g(e_{jk})\leq \e_i\}$, and $\V_i$ as the all endpoints of $\mathcal{E}_i$, one can define a nested sequence $\{\G_i\}_{i=1}^n$.
-Especially, for weighted graphs, this method is highly preferable as weights naturally defines an edge filtration function.
-The common node filtration functions are degree, betweenness, centrality, heat kernel signatures, and node functions coming from the domain of the datasets (e.g., atomic number for molecular graphs).
-Common edge filtration functions are Ollivier and Forman Ricci curvatures, and edge weights (e.g. transaction amounts for financial networks).
+Similarly, one can use edge filtration functions $g:\E\to \R$ to define such a filtration.
+We define $\mathcal{E}_i=\{e_{jk}\in\mathcal{E}\mid g(e_{jk})\leq \e_i\}$, and $\V_i$ as all the endpoints of $\mathcal{E}_i$ to create a nested sequence $\{\G_i\}_{i=1}^n$.
+Especially for weighted graphs, this method is highly preferable as weights naturally define an edge filtration function.
+The common node filtration functions are degree, betweenness, centrality, heat kernel signatures~\citep{bronstein2010scale}, and node functions coming from the domain of the datasets (e.g., atomic number for molecular graphs).
+Common edge filtration functions are Ollivier and Forman Ricci curvatures~\citep{lin2011ricci} and edge weights (e.g., transaction amounts for financial networks).

-We developed a new filtration function, \textit{Popularity}, in addition to existing approaches, to enhance the topological representation of graph-structured data in our studies. \textit{Popularity} is similar to the degree function~\citep{newman2003structure}, but also considers the average degree of neighboring nodes of a given node $v$.
-This function enriches node filtration by incorporating broader neighborhood information, potentially revealing deeper insights into graph structure.
-Mathematically, for each node $v$ in the graph, we define the popularity function as: $\mathcal{P}(v) = \deg(v) + \frac{\sum_{u \in \mathcal{N}(v)} \deg(u)}{|\mathcal{N}(v)|}$, where $\deg(v)$ is the degree of node $v$ and $\mathcal{N}(v)$ denotes the set of nodes adjacent to $v$.
-This function incorporates $2$-neighborhood information by giving more weight to high-degree (popular) neighbors. \textit{Popularity} can be considered an improved version of the degree function, as it also accounts for the popularity of a node's neighbors.
-The intuition is that if degree represents the number of friends, popularity accounts for the \textit{popular} friends (node neighbors with high degree) with greater weight.
+In addition to existing approaches, we introduce a new filtration function, \textit{Popularity}, which extends the idea of degree-based ranking~\citep{newman2003structure}.
+While the degree function measures the number of direct neighbors a node has, \textit{Popularity} captures the average degree of those neighbors.
+The underlying intuition is that, whereas degree reflects how many connections a node has, \textit{Popularity} emphasizes node influence through association with high-degree nodes.